zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/matlab/importing-data.rst

 --------------------------

-One very cool feature about ``populate`` is the fact it is **smart** and knows exactly what still needs to be populated and will only call ``_make_tuples`` for the missing keys.
+One very cool feature about ``populate`` is the fact it is **smart** and knows exactly what still needs to be populated and will only call ``makeTuples`` for the missing keys.
 For example, let's see what happens if we call ``populate`` on ``Neuron`` table again:

 .. code-block:: matlab